 Hannah J. Broadley

-I study winter moth (Operophtera brumata), an invasive, defoliating geometrid in eastern Massachusetts.
-It was introduced to the Boston and Cape Cod area about a decade ago.
-My research considers different sources of mortality on this non-native insect and the population-level impacts of these mortality factors.
-My research has three components: (1) Considering late-larval stage mortality of winter moth from predators, parasitism, and disease and comparing these mortality factors to that of the native congener Bruce spanworm (Operophtera bruceata ), (2) Evaluating predation by large invertebrates (e.g. Carabid and Staphylinid beetles) and small mammals (e.g. shrews) on winter moth pupae and the possible interaction of predation and percent parasitism, and (3) Comparing overwintering mortality and cold hardiness of winter moth in comparison to Bruce spanworm.
+I study winter moth (Operophtera brumata), an invasive, defoliating geometrid in eastern Massachusetts and its native congener, Bruce spanworm (Operophtera bruceata).
+My research considers different agents of mortality on this non-native insect as compared to the mortality acting on the native species.
+In particular, I am interested in the interchange between natural enemies (pathogens, parasites, and predators) between the native and introduced species and their population-level effects.
+My research has three components: (1) Considering mortality of winter moth from predators, parasitism, and disease and comparing these mortality factors to that of the native congener Bruce spanworm, (2) Evaluating predation by large invertebrates (e.g. Carabid and Staphylinid beetles) and small mammals (e.g. shrews) and parasitism by an array of native parasitoids on winter moth pupae, and (3) Understanding cold hardiness and overwintering mortality of winter moth in comparison to Bruce spanworm.

 Havill, N.P., J.S.
 Elkinton, J.C.
 Andersen, S.B.
 Hagen, H.J.
 Broadley, G.J.
 Boettner, A. Caccone.
+2016.
 Asymmetric hybridization between non-native winter moth, Operophtera brumata (Lepidoptera: Geometridae), and native Bruce spanworm, O. bruceata, in the northeastern United States, assessed with novel microsatellites and SNPs.
 Bulletin of Entomological Research.
-In Review
+In Press.

 Buckman, K.L., M. Marvin-DiPasquale, V.F.
 Taylor, A. Chalmers, H.J.
 Broadley, J. Agee, B.P.
 Jackson, C.Y.
 Chen.
 2015.
 Influence of a chlor-alkali superfund site on mercury bioaccumulation in periphyton and low-trophic level fauna.
 Environmental Toxicology.
 DOI: 10.1002/etc.2964